 Service Dog Training Schools

-There is no government-approved certification for dog trainers on a federal or a state level.
-If you decided to go the way of becoming a service dog trainer, you may want to look for apprenticeships at training schools and professional trainers.
+There is no government-approved certification for dog trainers on a federal or state level.
+If you've decided to go the way of becoming a service dog trainer, you may want to look for apprenticeships at training schools and professional trainers.
 By graduating from one of their service dog programs, you will be able to verify that you gained knowledge and acquired skills in this field.
 Often, successful trainers have a good reputation and rely on their students to recommend their services.

 If you are looking for a reputable school that offers accredited education, you may want to check the Bergin University of Canine Studies- it is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award Associate's Degrees, Bachelor's Degrees and Master's Degrees.
 Other options are the Association of Professional Dog Trainers and the Certification Council for Professional Dog Trainers (CCPDT).

 The first step of the process is to determine whether a person (a client who is looking for a professional trainer or the handler themselves, in case they want to train their own PSD) is eligible for a service animal.
 According to the Americans with Disabilities Act (ADA) a person with a disability is a person, “who has a physical or mental impairment that substantially limits one or more major life activity.
 This includes people who have a record of such an impairment, even if they do not currently have a disability.
 It also includes individuals who do not have a disability but are regarded as having a disability.
 The ADA also makes it unlawful to discriminate against a person based on that person’s association with a person with a disability”.
 The term “disability” has been used as a legal term, and not as a medical one.

 Examples of mental disabilities that qualify a person for a service dog can be:

 Does the Dog Have the Right Temperament to Become a PSD?